-This is the first in a series about how some of our clients are adjusting or contributing to combatting the COVID-19 pandemic.
+This is the second article in an ongoing series detailing how some of our clients are pivoting operations and/or contributing to their communities in response to the COVID-19 pandemic.
 Most companies have had their day to day operations impacted by this pandemic, yet many are still chipping in to help flatten the curve in their own manner.
 We thought it appropriate to showcase some of that work.
-What are you doing differently than you normally would have?
-How are you contributing to help make the 'new normal' succeed?
-What’s working and what’s not working?
-Let us know, we’d love this to be an interactive conversation.

 Duke Population Health Management Office (PHMO)